idaholab/moose/framework/doc/content/source/positions/ElementCentroidPositions.md

 !alert note
-The `ElementCentroidPositions`, when used in conjonction with a [TransientMultiApp.md] enables creating the same subapps as the `CentroidMultiApp`, except that it is not limited to transients.
+The `ElementCentroidPositions`, when used in conjonction with a [TransientMultiApp.md] enables creating the same subapps as the [CentroidMultiApp.md], except that it is not limited to transients.

 !syntax parameters /Positions/ElementCentroidPositions